South Korea Budget Travel Guide

 - AirBnB – If you’re a group or a family I suggest this.
 If you don’t have an account register here for a discount on your first stay.

 - Couch Surfing – this is good for solo travelers.
 This is about locals opening their homes to travelers who want a place to stay.
 I stayed with a female Korean for two nights.
 She had a cute cat and we ate dinner together.
-Samgyeopsal Korean Style <3 Register here and let’s be friends.
+Samgyeopsal Korean Style.
+Comment down so we will be friends

 Transportation is pretty easy in South Korea especially with NAVER app, be careful of the right direction though, as some have no English translations (I actually rode the wrong way once).
 Koreans are pretty friendly and helpful and speak good English.

 Travel tip: Buy a KOREA TOUR CARD for KRW 4,000, instead of a normal T-money card (they have the same price) as they have perks for tourists.
 You can have shopping coupons, discount for attractions and gifts if ever presented in the list provided by your card.
 I even got a KRW 2,000 discount at Petite France.

 Their website tells you that they are sold in shops inside the airport, but I actually asked around and no one has them.
 Luckily, there were 3 vending machines going to the subway station (in the airport) that sells this card.
 Preload it with KRW 30,000 (this was enough for my activities).

 The most common transportations in South Korea are:

 • Railroad / Subway – a fast way to travel within SoKor.
 To know what to ride or where to get off using the NAVER app J there are different lines so be careful when to transfer or when to stop.
 It’s pretty fun when you get used to it.